LucasFaudman/apkscan/README.md

                [-scs SCANNER_CHUNKSIZE] [-sto SCANNER_TIMEOUT]
                [FILES_TO_SCAN ...]

-APKscan v0.2.2 - Scan for secrets, endpoints, and other sensitive data after decompiling and deobfuscating Android files. (.apk, .xapk, .dex, .jar, .class, .smali, .zip, .aar, .arsc, .aab, .jadx.kts) (c) Lucas Faudman, 2024.
+APKscan v0.3.0 - Scan for secrets, endpoints, and other sensitive data after decompiling and deobfuscating Android files. (.apk, .xapk, .dex, .jar, .class, .smali, .zip, .aar, .arsc, .aab, .jadx.kts) (c) Lucas Faudman, 2024.
 License information in LICENSE file.
 Credits to the original authors of all dependencies used in this project.

 options:
   -h, --help            show this help message and exit

 Input Options:
-  FILES_TO_SCAN         Path to Java files to decompile and scan.
+  FILES_TO_SCAN         Path(s) to Java files to decompile and scan.
   -r [SECRET_LOCATOR_FILES ...], --rules [SECRET_LOCATOR_FILES ...]
-                        Path to secret locator rules/patterns files.
-Files can in SecretLocator JSON, secret-patterns-db YAML, or
+                        Path(s) to secret locator rules/patterns files OR names of included locator sets.
+Files can be in SecretLocator JSON, secret-patterns-db YAML, or
                         Gitleak TOML formats.
+Included locator sets:
+                        all_secret_locators, aws, azure, cloud, curated,
+                        default, endpoints, gcp, generic, gitleaks, high-
+                        confidence, key_locators, leakin-regexes,
-If not provided, default rules will be used.
-See: /Users/lucasfaudman/Documents/SANS/
+                        locator_sort, nuclei-regexes, secret.
+If not provided,
+                        default rules will be used.
+See: default.json
-                        SEC575/disa/apkscan/src/apkscan/secret_locators/defaul
-                        t.json

 Output Options:
   -o SECRETS_OUTPUT_FILE, --output SECRETS_OUTPUT_FILE